-The Grantee shall maintain adequate accounting and employee activity records to reflect that all funding granted under this agreement have been expended for the Program activities, as approved by the State.
+The Grantee shall maintain adequate accounting and employee activity records to reflect that all funds granted under this contract have been expended for the program activities as approved by the State.
 These records shall be made available upon request for audit by the State.

-Records will be retained by the Grantee until an audit has been completed by the State, or permission has been granted by the State, to dispose of the records.
+Records will be retained by the Grantee until an audit has been completed by the State or ten (10) years from the end of the contract.